akp2003/akp2003/README.md

 <h2 align="left">Hi 👋!
-My name is Arshak Parsa and I'm a Data Scientist, from Iran</h2>
+My name is Arshak Parsa and I'm studying Data Science, from Iran</h2>

 I am a passionate researcher and developer in the field of Artificial Intelligence, with a particular interest in building safe and trustworthy AI systems.
 My current focus is on leveraging ROCQ and proof assistants to ensure the reliability, robustness, and security of AI systems.